mprquinn/basic-tooling/README.md

 #### JS

 - JS compilation and transpiling is done automatically through gulp.
-- Before committing, please run `npm run js` to clean up src js files in order to maintain consistency.
-This will use https://github.com/prettier/prettier as the clean up rules.
+- A pre-commit hook will clean up all `.js` files located in the `/src/` directory.
+The cleanup will use prettier.js as a guideline.

 ### Issues